 Sable McCleery had an insatiable desire to travel and nothing major holding her back in the USA.
-She moved to Spain after packing her bags and leaving for Prague and Barcelona where she is located today.
-This is her journey and story about life today as an expat in Europe.
+She chose Spain after packing her bags and leaving for Prague and Barcelona where she is located today.
+This is her journey and story about life today as an Expat in Europe.
 You can follow Sable on Instagram and Twitter and see her work as a designer here.

 I was born near San Francisco, in California and raised in the Central Valley.
 I lived in Sacramento and went to college/last lived in San Diego for the last 7 years before going abroad.

 I have moved to Barcelona, Spain.
 I have been in Europe for a little over one year now.
 I actually started in Barcelona and needed to leave after one month to go move to the Czech Republic for an undetermined amount of time (wound up being 8 months) and then life ironically led me back to Barcelona where I originally wanted to be about four and a half months ago and plan to call it home for quite some time.

 I was in a place, personally, where I knew I needed to take advantage of a window of opportunity in my life.

 I’d traveled to Europe 3 years prior and fell in love with a few different countries and the culture, overall.
 And when I came back to the states I had developed this insatiable desire to continue to travel.
 However, I knew I needed to gain more experience in my career since I had only just graduated college.

 Well, I gained 3 years of experience in my field (of Interior Designer) and came to a point where I knew there wasn’t much room for growth at my current place of work, and I did not want to apply anywhere else in the city, or the state – or country for that matter.
 I also felt a disconnect from my immediate community…like, I had different interests, life goals and mindset…and to be honest…the dating scene wasn’t so appealing (a story of my generation, for another time).